 Are postnuptial agreements legally binding?

 Technically, postnups are not legally binding.
 However, since a landmark court case, the courts are likely to give weight to the postnup during any divorce or dissolution proceedings provided it is fair and both parties entered into it freely after taking independent legal advice.

 What is the difference between a prenup and a postnup?

 The only major difference between a prenup and a postnup is the point when it is created.
 A prenup is made before marriage and a postnup is made after marriage.

 The legal effect of the postnup is the same as a prenup - it is not technically legally binding but is likely to be upheld in court if it is fair to both parties.

 The only difference for you and your spouse is that it may be slightly more emotionally difficult to enter into a postnup.
 Prior to marriage, neither of you has any rights to the other’s property so if you enter into a prenup you are not really "losing" anything.
 However, if you are already married, you will have matrimonial rights in respect of the other’s property so entering into a postnup is technically a relinquishment of legal rights.

 Why choose Crisp & Co’s postnuptial agreement solicitors?

 At Crisp & Co, we are specialist family law solicitors with over 20 years’ experience serving clients across London and the UK.

 We offer each individual a bespoke service with advice carefully tailored to their individual circumstances.
-Our wide-ranging expertise includes advising High Net Worth Individuals and LGBTQIA couples in relation to postnuptial agreements, and handling postnup matters involving international assets.
+Our wide-ranging expertise includes advising High Net Worth Individuals and LGBT+ couples in relation to postnuptial agreements, and handling postnup matters involving international assets.